kammitama5/kammitama5.github.io/_posts/2018-11-2-Friday-November-2nd.md

   want the answer.
 - I've also decided  to sign up for Advanced Data Structures and Assembly.
 Since I'm interested in debuggers, I want to delve more into Disassembly code and will probably look into some OCaml.
 I was looking at the [owl](https://github.com/owlbarn/owl) library yesterday.

+## Soo..
+- That's about it.
+I'm really busy, but only for a bit, and promise I'll write big updates!